wblewis7/S.GA.NOBO.IPM/README.md

 # S.GA.NOBO.IPM
 Data, R and NIMBLE code, and table of parameter estimates for an integrated population model estimating population dynamics and demographic rates for a population of northern bobwhites (Colinus virginianus) in southern Georgia, USA, 1998-2022.
 ---
-authors: William B. Lewis, Chloé R. Nater, Justin A. Rectenwald, D. Clay Sisson, and James A. Martin
----
-Manuscript TitleUse of integrated population models for assessing density-dependence and juvenile survival in Northern Bobwhites (Colinus virginanus)
+Authors: William B. Lewis, Chloé R. Nater, Justin A. Rectenwald, D. Clay Sisson, and James A. Martin Manuscript Title: Use of integrated population models for assessing density-dependence and juvenile survival in Northern Bobwhites (Colinus virginanus)

 ---